simoninireland/epydemic/doc/index.rst

 Current features
 ----------------

-* Compatible with both Python 2.7 and Python 3.7 and later
+* Compatible with both Python 2.7 and Python 3.7 and later, as well as with PyPy

 * Supports both discrete-time :term:`synchronous dynamics` and continuous-time :term:`stochastic dynamics` (Gillespie simulation)

+* All details of network processes encapsulated in a single class

 * Uses ``networkx`` for representing disease networks, allowing random networks to be generated easily and real networks to be imported from outside sources